Skip to main content

 Modulates Innate Immunity

-Chemotactically recruits neutrophils, monocytes, and T cells through formyl peptide receptor 2 (FPR2/ALX).
-It neutralizes LPS endotoxin and tunes cytokine release toward resolution rather than amplification.[4][6]
+LL-37 chemotactically recruits neutrophils, monocytes, and T cells through formyl peptide receptor 2 (FPR2/ALX, also called FPRL1).
+It also binds and neutralizes bacterial LPS endotoxin, dampening the LPS-driven inflammatory cascade in macrophages rather than amplifying it.[6][7]

 Broad-Spectrum Antimicrobial Defense

-As the only human cathelicidin, LL-37 disrupts bacterial, fungal, and enveloped viral membranes via carpet and toroidal pore mechanisms.
-The physical mechanism sidesteps classical single-target resistance pathways.[4]
+As the only human cathelicidin, LL-37 disrupts bacterial, fungal, and enveloped viral membranes through carpet and toroidal-pore mechanisms.
+Because the action is physical rather than aimed at a single molecular target, classical single-target antibiotic resistance pathways are less effective against it.[8]

 Vitamin D Responsive Host Defense

-The CAMP gene is a direct transcriptional target of the vitamin D receptor, linking serum 25-OH vitamin D to cathelicidin output in keratinocytes and myeloid cells.
-This is one of the mechanistic bases for vitamin D's role in skin and respiratory immunity.[7]
+The CAMP gene that encodes LL-37 is a direct transcriptional target of the vitamin D receptor, linking serum vitamin D to cathelicidin output in keratinocytes and myeloid cells.
+This connection underlies part of vitamin D's documented role in skin and respiratory antimicrobial immunity.[9][10]

 What is Cathelicidin LL-37?

 Cathelicidin LL-37 is a 37-amino-acid cationic, amphipathic alpha-helical host-defense peptide with the sequence LLGDFFRKSKEKIGKEFKRIVQRIKDFLRNLVPRTES and a molecular weight near 4.5 kDa.
-It is the mature active fragment of the 18 kDa precursor hCAP-18, encoded by the single human cathelicidin gene, CAMP.
-In neutrophils, proteinase 3 cleaves hCAP-18 during or after degranulation to release LL-37, which folds into its bioactive helix upon contact with membranes or anionic surfaces.
+It is the mature, active C-terminal fragment of the 18 kDa precursor hCAP-18, which is encoded by the single human cathelicidin gene, CAMP.
+In neutrophils, the enzyme proteinase 3 cleaves hCAP-18 during degranulation to release LL-37, which folds into its bioactive helix on contact with membranes or anionic surfaces.

-LL-37 is the only cathelicidin encoded in the human genome.
-It is produced by neutrophils (its largest reservoir, stored in secondary granules), keratinocytes, epithelial cells of the respiratory, GI, and genitourinary tracts, mast cells, monocytes and macrophages, and NK cells.
-Expression is sharply upregulated by inflammation, wounding, and by 1,25-dihydroxyvitamin D3 acting through a vitamin D response element in the CAMP promoter.
-First characterized in the mid-1990s, it is now recognized as a multifunctional alarmin bridging antimicrobial defense and tissue repair.
+LL-37 is the only cathelicidin found in the human genome.
+It is produced by neutrophils, which hold its largest reservoir in secondary granules, and by keratinocytes, epithelial cells lining the respiratory, gastrointestinal, and genitourinary tracts, mast cells, monocytes, macrophages, and natural killer cells.
+Expression rises sharply with inflammation and wounding, and it is induced by 1,25-dihydroxyvitamin D3 acting through a vitamin D response element in the CAMP promoter.
+First characterized in the mid-1990s, LL-37 is now understood as an alarmin that bridges antimicrobial defense and tissue repair.

 How Does It Work?

 LL-37's cationic amphipathic helix binds the anionic outer membrane of gram-positive and gram-negative bacteria, many fungi, and enveloped viruses.
-It inserts parallel to the bilayer (the carpet model) and, at threshold concentrations, organizes into transient toroidal pores that collapse membrane potential and cause lysis.
-Because the mechanism is physical rather than target-specific, classical resistance pathways are less effective against it.
+It first lies parallel to the bilayer in the carpet model, then at threshold concentrations organizes into transient toroidal pores that collapse the membrane potential and lyse the cell.
+Because the mechanism is physical, bacteria adapt mainly by altering outer-surface charge rather than by the target mutations that defeat conventional antibiotics.

-Beyond killing pathogens, LL-37 is chemotactic for neutrophils, monocytes, mast cells, and T cells via the G-protein coupled receptor FPR2/ALX (also called FPRL1).
-It binds and neutralizes bacterial LPS to dampen TLR4-driven sepsis-like cytokine storms.
-At lower concentrations it shapes dendritic cell differentiation and tunes IL-6, IL-8, and TNF-alpha output.
-This dual kill-and-signal role is why it is classified as an alarmin rather than a pure antibiotic.
+Beyond killing pathogens, LL-37 is chemotactic for neutrophils, monocytes, mast cells, and T cells through the G-protein-coupled receptor FPR2/ALX.
+It binds and neutralizes bacterial LPS, and in macrophages it has been shown to inhibit LPS- and ATP-driven inflammatory pyroptosis, blunting a sepsis-like inflammatory response.
+At lower concentrations it shapes dendritic cell differentiation and tunes cytokine output.
+This combination of direct killing and immune signaling is why it is classified as an alarmin rather than a simple antibiotic.

-In skin, LL-37 is upregulated at the migrating edge of re-epithelializing wounds but nearly absent in the edges of chronic venous ulcers.
-Antibody blockade of endogenous LL-37 arrests re-epithelialization in ex vivo wound models.
-It drives keratinocyte migration through heparin-binding EGF-mediated transactivation of EGFR and through FPR2/ALX, and it induces endothelial proliferation and vessel-like tube formation in vitro, with angiogenesis confirmed in chorioallantoic-membrane and rabbit hindlimb ischemia models in vivo.
+In skin, LL-37 is upregulated at the migrating edge of re-epithelializing wounds yet is nearly absent from the edges of chronic venous ulcers.
+Blocking endogenous LL-37 with neutralizing antibodies arrests re-epithelialization in ex vivo human wound cultures, which suggests its deficiency is part of the failure to heal rather than a bystander finding.
+LL-37 drives keratinocyte migration by transactivating the EGF receptor and signals through FPR2/ALX, while inducing endothelial proliferation and new vessel formation in cell and animal models.

-An honest counterpoint: the same peptide, when bound to self-DNA or self-RNA released from dying cells, activates plasmacytoid dendritic cells through TLR9/TLR7 and is a documented autoantigen in psoriasis and a T-cell target in SLE.
-Its cancer biology is context-dependent, with pro-proliferative signals in melanoma and ovarian models and NK-cell-dependent anti-tumor effects in colon and gastric contexts.
+An honest counterpoint runs through the same biology.
+When LL-37 binds self-DNA or self-RNA released from dying cells, it forms complexes that activate plasmacytoid dendritic cells and drive type-I interferon.
+This makes it a documented autoantigen in psoriasis, including a direct T-cell target, and a driver of self-DNA-peptide complexes in systemic lupus.
+Its cancer behavior is context-dependent, with pro-tumor signals reported in melanoma and ovarian models and tumor-suppressing or pro-apoptotic effects reported in gastric and colon cancer cells.

 Mechanism of Action

-LL-37 simultaneously disrupts pathogen membranes, recruits immune cells through FPR2/ALX, and drives keratinocyte migration plus VEGF-like angiogenesis.
-A single peptide that fights infection and rebuilds tissue in parallel.
+LL-37 disrupts pathogen membranes, recruits immune cells through FPR2/ALX, neutralizes LPS endotoxin, and drives keratinocyte migration and angiogenesis.
+A single endogenous peptide that fights infection and rebuilds tissue in parallel, with the same biology underlying its autoimmune cautions.

 LL-37Membrane DisruptionCarpet / toroidal poreFPR2/ALX SignalingChemotaxis & resolutionEGFR TransactivationHB-EGF sheddingLPS NeutralizationBlunts TLR4 cascadeVitamin D / VDR AxisCAMP gene inductionPathogen ClearanceBacteria, fungi, virusesLow resistance profileRe-EpithelializationKeratinocyte migrationWound closureAngiogenesisEndothelial proliferationVEGF-like neovesselsImmune RecruitmentNeutrophils & monocytesCytokine tuningBarrier RestorationKeratinocyte defenseReduced reinfectionSimultaneous Antimicrobial & Regenerative Response